googleapis/python-bigquery-dataframes/docs/user_guide/bigframes.pandas/remote_functions.rst

 Define a custom function, and specify the intent to turn it into a remote function.
 It requires a BigQuery connection.
-If the connection is not already created, BigQuery DataFrame will attempt to create one assuming the necessary APIs and IAM permissions are setup in the project.
+If the connection is not already created, BigQuery DataFrames will attempt to create one assuming the necessary APIs and IAM permissions are setup in the project.

 .. code-block:: python